shilpa9g/Python/scratch/README.md

 # Python
-This repository documents my journey in learning python programming language.
+This repository documents my journey in learning python programming language so far.